Affiliations and partners #

 ARNPs United is a non-profit organization dedicated to promoting ARNP practice by coordinating legislative, educational, and networking activities of Nurse Practitioners throughout Washington state.

-PCNA’s aim is to establish a platform for members to make connections and exchange career resources with one and another.
-Their mission is to diversify future nursing workforce with the hope to improve minority health status.
+PCNA’s aim is to establish a platform for members to make connections and exchange career resources with one another.
+Their mission is to diversify the future nursing workforce with the hope of improving minority health status.